Wings for NONMEM on the NeSI HPC3

 The environment variable rjm_dir may be set to point to a different directory for running jobs on HPC3 e.g.

-You should change myProject to your project and myUPI to your personal identifier.
-This can be useful if you are running batches of jobs that you want to be able to easily identify.
+You should change myProject to your project and myName to your nesiname.
+This can be useful if you are running batches of jobs that you want to be able to identify more easily.

 Using WFN with NeSI